Best Value Contracting

 Subcontractors are not required to be prequalified with the City of Madison or have active apprentices at the time of contract award.

-All subcontractors performing work on the project site are required to submit a workforce profile, regardless of contract dollar value.
+Only subcontractors performing work on the project site, where prevailing wage requirements are in effect, are required to submit a workforce profile, regardless of contract dollar value.
 A copy of the workforce profile form may be obtained from the GC or downloaded from the City's Public Works website.

 Additionally, only subs with a contract dollar value equal or greater than the yearly single trade minimum are required to submit the Subcontractor Best Value Contracting Compliance form.
 This form should be directed to the subcontractor from the GC.

-When the subcontractor submits the workforce profile, Engineering staff will determine if an apprentice is required per MGO 33.07(7).
-The same criteria that is used with General Contarctors is applied: The dollar value of the contract, number of trades the sub is using on the contract and if the trades are considered apprenticeable.
+If the subcontractor submits a workforce profile, Engineering staff will determine if an apprentice is required per MGO 33.07(7).
+The same criteria that is used with General Contractors is applied: The dollar value of the contract, number of trades the sub is using on the contract and if the trades are considered apprenticeable.

 If an apprentice is required, the subcontractor shall submit either a letter from a recognized training body or an Apprentice Contract issued by the Wisconsin Department of Workforce Development.